 - Bring your own entertainment – download movies, take along a card deck or whatever else you like.
 You’re probably not going to like any movie that might be shown on the train – if there even is one.

-We’ve come to the end of our ultimate China train guide!
+We’ve come to the end of our ultimate China train guide for 2018!
 I trust you now feel confident to purchase your own tickets and jump on your train.
 Enjoy the China train experience during your travels here!